Other solutions

 • Interrupt or restrict distribution in the event of a health risk, providing appropriate advice to users.

-• Implement a water safety management plan, including a risk assessment of ERP indoor networks.
+• Implement a water safety management plan (WSMP), including an assessment of the risks associated with indoor plumbing systems in public buildings.

 Monitoring pointMeasures